7 Key Insights From Testing 22 WordPress Hosting Services

 Even more, companies are offering Cloudflare Enterprise CDN-based hosting services, and I’ve compiled a separate article for it.

-With growing trends of Edge caching, many hosting companies are predicted to join the race in 2023 & beyond.
+With the growing trend of Edge caching, many hosting companies are predicted to join the race in 2023 and beyond.

 There might arise a situation where Cloudflare will power Global Edge caching for most of the site despite your site getting hosted on different hosting providers.